carlosmartinezvillar/S2-waterbodies/README.md

-# S2-UNET
+# S2 Waterbodies
-A U-Net-like model for Sentinel-2 data processing
+UNet and Transformer-like models for segmentation of surface waterbodies in Sentinel-2 imagery